ansys/pyfluent-visualization/doc/source/api/visualization/index.rst

 Visualization
 =============

-Post-processing of Fluent results can be done with either Fluent in-built post processing capabilities or with the PyVista/MatplotLib integration.
+Post-processing of Fluent results can be done with either Fluent in-built post-processing capabilities or with the PyVista/MatplotLib integration.

 Fluent
 ------